symbol/symbol-docs/source/guides/network/supernode-enrollment.rst

 ##################################
-Enrolling to the Supernode program
+Enrolling in the Supernode program
 ##################################

 This guide shows how to create a node and register it as a **Supernode**.
 Make sure you know about the :ref:`supernode-program` before continuing with this guide.